Trump imposes tariffs on US$200B more of Chinese goods

 The two countries are fighting over Beijing's ambitions to supplant American technological supremacy.
 The Office of the U.S. Trade Representative has charged that China is using predatory tactics to obtain foreign technology.
 These tactics include hacking U.S. companies to steal their trade secrets and forcing them to turn over their know-how in exchange for access to the Chinese market.

-Trump has also complained about America's gaping trade deficit -- US$336 billion last year -- with China, its biggest trading partner.
+Trump has also complained about America's gaping trade deficit -- $336 billion last year -- with China, its biggest trading partner.

 In May, in fact, it looked briefly as if Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He had brokered a truce built around a Chinese offer to buy enough American farm products and liquefied natural gas to put a dent in the trade deficit.
 But Trump quickly backed away from the truce.